rackerlabs/design-system/_docs/style/focus-states.md

 ### Style

-Use these specifications when you apply a focus state to an element.
+Use these specifications when you apply focus to an element.

 {% endcolumn %}